hashicorp/terraform-provider-awscc/docs/resources/ec2_vpc_endpoint_connection_notification.md

 ### Required

-- `connection_events` (List of Dynamic) The endpoint events for which to receive notifications.
+- `connection_events` (List of String) The endpoint events for which to receive notifications.
 - `connection_notification_arn` (String) The ARN of the SNS topic for the notifications.

 ### Optional